"

 Figure 18.6.Photo Credit: National Aeronautics and Space Administration, John C. Stennis Space Center, PD

-This portion of the WPS, Figure 18.6 contains the signatures of those organizational members who have reviewed and are approving the WPS.
-This form includes the engineer’s name, the quality name, the customer reviewer name, and a blank space for the customer’s name.
-The engineer, quality control officer, and customer reviewer have all signed the form.
+The engineer, quality control officer, and customer reviewer have all signed this form.
 Under each person’s name is a space for the date, which for this form is June 1, 2019.

-The next page of this WPS has sketches of weld joints.
-This WPS is on Revision B, and this 3rd page is likely the original from Revision A. Revision B may have replaced the weld joint designs of Revision A on Page 3, with a new attachment.
-Figure 18.7 contains the obsolete joint designs which are still cool to look at, while Figure 18.8 contains new joint designs for this WPS.
+The next page of this NASA WPS has sketches of weld joints.
+This third page is likely the original from Revision A, and Revision B may have replaced the weld joint designs of Revision A with a new attachment.
+Figure 18.7 contains the obsolete joint designs, which are still cool to look at, while Figure 18.8 contains new joint designs for this WPS.

 Page 3 Obsolete Joint Designs of a NASA Welding Procedure Specification, Figure 18.8, showing different information that was part of an earlier version of the WPS.
 This is information that you might find on another WPS if it is relevant.